syncfusion-content/blazor-docs/blazor/treemap/drill-down.md

 All the child items are rendered during the normal drill-down process, and visible at the initial rendering of the TreeMap.
 But on-demand data loading, it will not render child items at initial rendering, and child nodes will be rendered during the drill-down process by setting the [DrillDownView](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.SfTreeMap-1.html#Syncfusion_Blazor_TreeMap_SfTreeMap_1_DrillDownView) property to **true**.

-The on-demand loading concepts are shown in the following code example.

 ```cshtml
 @using Syncfusion.Blazor.TreeMap